flix/book/src/projects.md

 By default `flix new` creates an application project, but it can be used to create a library by specifying the `lib` template: `flix new --template lib my-new-library`.

-> 🤔 Note: Perhaps not at first release, but eventually we should allow the creation of user defined templates to automate the creation of more complex projects, e.g. web apps (which in addition to the above would have a `resources` directory, `index.html`, default routes, etc.).
+> 🤔 Note: We should allow the creation of user defined templates to automate the creation of more complex projects, e.g. web apps (which in addition to the above would have a `resources` directory, `index.html`, default routes, etc.).